AudioGroupCologne/SUpDEq/README.md

 The function `supdeq_interpHRTF` furthermore contains various pre-processing and interpolation methods discussed in [7,8,11,18], which (in most cases) can be freely combined.
 The function also contains the post-interpolation magnitude correction `MCA` (Magnitude-Corrected and Time-Aligned Interpolation) presented in [11] to further improve interpolation results obtained with time-aligned interpolation.

 Various extensions of the toolbox, as presented in [2-8,20], allow e.g., the synthesis of near-field HRTFs based on far-field datasets (distance variation), distance error compensation of measured HRTF datasets, or low frequency extension of (equalized) measured HRTFs.

+## SUpDEq - Spatial Upsampling by Directional Equalization (MCA Upsampling Optimisation, Actual Branch)
+Complementing the work of Arend et al. (2023) [11] in the original branch, our focus in this project has been on enhancing interpolation methods for HRTFs.
+We have implemented and optimized the SUpDEq method along with the Magnitude-Corrected and Time-Aligned Interpolation (MCA) technique to achieve this goal.
+The objective is to significantly improve the accuracy and perceived quality of spatial audio reproduction

 ## Requirements
 The toolbox is implemented in MATLAB R2015b, R2018a, R2020a, and R2022b and requires the Signal Processing Toolbox.
 Older versions of MATLAB might also work.
 The following third party toolboxes are required for full functionality.
 All listed toolboxes are part of the SUpDEq toolbox and are stored in the folder "thirdParty".